onaclov2000/PassionateProgrammer/README.md

 # The Passionate Programmer #
 ## By Chad Fowler ##

-Data Compiled by [onaclov2000](http://twitter.com/onaclov2000),http://blog.onaclovtech.com, with approval from Mr. Fowler :)
+Data Compiled by Tyson Bailey,[onaclov2000](http://twitter.com/onaclov2000), http://blog.onaclovtech.com, with approval from Mr. Fowler :)

 This is a list of the tips from book.